 Short communication

-UNIQUNESS Of ASSOCIATION OF FERN AND INSECT IN THE FIELD
+UNIQUENESS OF ASSOCIATION OF FERN AND INSECT IN THE FIELD

 Abstract-

-Initial analysis of fern–insect herbivore interactions ﬁrst appeared in the 1970–1980’s.
+Initial analysis of fern–insect herbivore interactions ﬁrst appeared in the 1970–1980s.
 The ferns were actually the primary food supply for the herbivorous sauropods during the Mesozoic epoch.
 Given their ability to contain a large amount of energy in a tiny packaging, fern spores have been shown to be rich in lipids.
 The presence of simple phenolics, which can be regarded as one of the primary causes of repulsion, makes insect phytophagy on ferns a rare occurrence.
 Unlike angiosperms, ferns contain special chemicals.
-The level of specialisation of insects that currently feed on ferns is well illustrated by Porto et al The study on insects found feeding on ferns conducted in the field is presented in the publication.
-In the study it was found that number of different insects such as Beetle, Flea beetle, Saw fly, bugs and mealybug was found infesting different ferns.
+The level of specialisation of insects that currently feed on ferns is well illustrated by Porto et al. The study on insects found feeding on ferns conducted in the field is presented in the publication.
+The study found that the number of different insects such as Beetle, Flea beetle, Saw fly, bugs and mealybug infested different ferns.
 Despite the increased toxicity, some insects, such as snails and grasshoppers, can consume mature ferns on a daily basis.
-Further study has to be carried out to find how does these insects affect the growth and metabolism of the ferns.
+Further study has to be carried out to find how these insects affect the growth and metabolism of the ferns.
 Fern-insect interactions can be explained by their evolutionary ties.
 Only four Lepidopteran families exhibit the rare phenomena known as fern-spore-feeding (FSF).
 Fern proteins regulate insects that are resistant to Bt insecticidal proteins, indicating different methods and/or areas of action and perhaps providing a novel method of managing insect pests.

 KEYWORDS: Insects, Ferns, interaction, phytophagy, angiosperms, Fern-spore-feeding, Bt insectidal proteins